 This early love of documentation led me to take four photography classes and two video classes in high school.
 High school focused more on film photography than digital, so when I got my first digital, I had to teach myself how to edit on open-source software and I knew I had the bug.
 While searching for colleges, I found that Appalachian State had a photography program and I instantly set my sights on Boone and the future.
 I spent 2008 through 2012 getting a Bachelor of Science in Technical Photography with minor in general business.
 In the summer of 2012 I loaded up my gold Saturn and headed for the sunny shores of Carlsbad, CA to intern with TransWorld Media, a major producer of action sports media.
 Upon my return home to Wilmington that September I found a less-than-ideal photography job market, which ended up turning me into a self-employed wedding photographer.
 After shooting my first wedding in the spring of 2013, I started focusing more on weddings and found that the photography I had denied for so long was my true calling!

 In addition to my love of skateboarding, these days I love craft beer and pretending to tinker around with my broken motorcycle (I have no idea what I'm doing).
 I love watching car shows and sometimes painting.
-If things can be up-cycled in my apartment, you better believe they're getting up-cycled.
+My girlfriend and I have two dogs, a cat, and five chickens out in a sweet cove of West Asheville.